IBMStreams/benchmarks/StreamsLinearRoadBenchmark/README.md

 ## README --  IBMStreams/benchmarks/StreamsLinearRoadBenchmark

 # Note from the toolkit author
 This benchmark was created by Senthil Nathan.
-He created it on his own initiative and interest to convince a large U.S based retail customer to adopt IBM Streams.
+He created it on his own initiative, intellectual ideas and interest in an attempt to convince a large U.S based retail customer to adopt IBM Streams.
 He is now an independent software consultant.
 To benefit from  this asset, for any enhancements, any need for a new powerful toolkit as well as for creating new streaming data analytics solutions, customers can email senthil@moonraytech.com to reach him.
 Thank you.

 Linear Road Benchmark is a publicly available specification developed by these academic institutions: MIT, Brown, Brandeis and Stanford.